serek-dev/uow/readme.md

 * Reformatted code for PSR-12
 * Removed MIT license note in every file
 * BUG: Added return type in ManyToMany.php
+* !!
+Removed model to in ManyToMany.php
+* Usage of Added IterableTrait in AbstractHasManyRelation.php
+* Added final to all possible places
+* Fixed HasManyTest.php

 ##### 1.1.1 (2020-01-04)
 * *0abc29e8* removed exception throws on empty uow on flush